 Use the American Airlines AA.com website and look for “MileSAAver” awards.
 Record the exact flight dates and numbers, and then call at British Airways at 1-800-452-1201 to book them.
 If you can’t find the same flight on BA.com, they should waive the phone book fee (they did for me).
 Don’t be discouraged if you have to use this method, especially if you aren’t flying nonstop.
 Also, call back and talk with a different agent if they aren’t helpful initially.

 Redeem Avios points for business class to Europe.
-Since business class is so expensive, but the flight across the Atlantic is so long, redeeming points for business class tickets can be a good value as well.
-The taxes are still there, but they are a much smaller proportion and your trip will be so much more comfortable and truly an experience.
+Since business class is so expensive, but the flight across the Atlantic is so long, redeeming points for business class tickets can be a good value as well, but there are big fuel surcharges.
+But if you really want to go this route as we did, they are a much smaller proportion and your trip will be so much more comfortable and truly an experience.

 A roundtrip business class flight quote from New York City to London was $3,640, with $2,540 in fare and $1,100 in taxes.
 I could book the same award ticket for 80,000 Avios points plus $1,100 in taxes.
 Now we’re talking 3.2 cents per point.